sureshkvl/stormflash/README.md

 ----------------

     Verb	URI	                 Description
-    DELETE	/services/service-id	  Delete a service in VCG specified by service-ID
+    DELETE	/services/service-id	  Delete a service in VCG/CPEs specified by service-ID

 On Success returns 200 with JSON data